 This time of year it’s sauna-esque dry heat all day and pleasantly mild desert nights.
 Palm and eucalyptus trees line the paths, with smooth stones and agave plants alongside, plus water features that recycle themselves in continuous waterfalls, and scattered sculptures, and little outdoor meditation enclaves that you come upon as you wind through the grounds looking for the Body Mindfulness Center or the Yucca Cabana or the Yurt.
 A modern trellis-like structure strung with Christmas lights sprays a cooling mist around the outdoor dining.
 At the hub of campus, the Life in Balance Spa overlooks a trio of resort-type pools with the usual chaise/umbrella lounge setup and servers offering drinks.
 The mountainscape is always there to the east, in changing colors of earth and pastel.
 Mainly, always, it’s just really peaceful.

 And plus there’s the experience of cellphonelessness, which is divine.
 At check-in you must initial the cell phone policy: use it only in your room, the parking lot, or the courtyard outside Raindance Pass Boutique; if you choose to carry it, eg. for picture-taking purposes, put it on airplane mode.
 And people mostly obey.
 On my last visit, I stashed mine in the safe.
 I needed to, in order to create space in my mind and truly take a break.
 The rooms also have little cell phone sleeping bags that say, “Unplug.
 Be present,” and rest on miniature wooden beds.
-Evenings, at home, I like to say half-jokingly to Philip, “Okay, good night, iPad!”
+Evenings, at home, I like to say half-jokingly to my husband, “Okay, good night, iPad!”
 Since he reads books on it, he sometimes falls asleep clutching it, and I transfer it gently to the nightstand.
 But think about this: the way most of us live now, it feels like irresponsible decadence to be unreachable for even a couple of days.
 Pre-Miraval, the last time we’d gone deviceless was on our honeymoon.

-Philip and I first came here three years ago.
+My husband and I first came here three years ago.
 Among other things, that visit kicked off my daily meditation practice.
 Every morning you can attend group meditation, a guided mindfulness practice led by the various yoga teachers.
 At the start everyone’s asked to introduce themselves and say something about their intention.
 Comments range from “My intention is peace,” to “I just want to give meditation a try,” to “I’m here to hit the reset button on my life,” to “My friend is dying and I’m trying to deal with my grief.”
 (People will say personal things they would not normally tell a group of strangers.
 And I must say, it’s nice to spend some time in a radically nonjudgmental environment.
 It lets you confront all kinds of stuff in yourself—eg., your own reflexive judgments, insecurities, aversions, habitual reactions.)
 My intentions, for one, are gratitude and an open heart.
 “Yeah!” said the woman next to me when I stated this one morning.